My mom used to always make this delicious pastry for us when we were kids. It was the highlight of meat pie season.

 I reassemble all of the strips like some kind of pastry jigsaw.
 Press them together at the seams and roll them out a bit, so they reform a sheet of pastry.
-Then, as my mother taught me, I slap down a layer of dried black currants, spread out a thin layer of brown sugar, a couple dabs of butter, and maybe an optional thin layer of apple or pear if I have some old fruit kicking around.
+Then, as my mother taught me, I slap down a layer of dried black currants, spread out a thin layer of brown sugar, sprinkle in a bit of cinnamon, drop in a couple dabs of butter, and maybe an optional thin layer of apple or pear if I have some old fruit kicking around.
 Fold it over, cut some slits, bake.

 Serve with ice cream.